OfficeDev/teams-toolkit-samples/hello-world-in-meeting/README.md

 ## This sample illustrates

-- Use Teams Toolkit to create a Teams meeting app.
+- How to use Teams Toolkit to create a Teams meeting app.
-- Use Teams SDK to get context data in Teams app.
+- How to use Teams Client Library to get context data in Teams app.

 ## Prerequisite to use this sample